BetterMoneyLabs/whitepaper/texts/forum2.md

 blocks though:

 * Ergo as a neutral base layer for store-of-value transactions, trustless derivatives and smart reserves.
-* Bitcoin as a neutral base digital commodity
+* Bitcoin as a neutral base digital commodity (would be relevant for some decades to come)
 * Private tokens and/or reputation-based systems for niche communities and tight-knit networks
 * Tokenized real world assets